welyab/chess960-win-by-position-setup/README.md

 The white pieces have a positive win difference in `880` game setups, and this black pieces won more games in `78` setups.

+The setup `NNBQRBKR` is the first in number of draws, with `246`, over `4782` games playes in the positions.

+The setup with less draws is `BNRNKBRQ`, with `123`, over `4710` games.
+In fact, the setup with less draws is wich has the same configuration of standard chess.
+Maybe the players cancels the game with got that setup.
+It has only 1280 games.

 ## Conclusion

 The results shown that white pieces have an advantage.
 The positions setup where black have an advantage are expressively less that positions where white won more.